 Chemotherapy may be given alone or in combination with radiation therapy, called chemoradiation, before surgery to shrink large tumors located near important blood vessels.
 This improves the odds that the surgeon can remove the cancer.
 Chemoradiation may also be given after surgery to help prevent the tumor from returning.

 Chemotherapy or chemoradiation may be the only treatment used in people who have advanced pancreatic cancer that has spread to organs such as the liver and lungs and therefore cannot benefit from surgery.

 Our doctors may also prescribe chemotherapy or chemoradiation to ease pancreatic cancer symptoms, such as pain or weight loss.
-Because chemotherapy can shrink tumors, it can help relieve discomfort and improve your ability to eat if the tumors are interfering with nearby digestive organs, such as the stomach or intestines.
+Because chemotherapy can shrink tumors, it can help relieve discomfort and improve your ability to eat if the tumor is interfering with nearby digestive organs, such as the stomach or intestines.

-Targeted therapies pinpoint and destroy cancer cells while sparing healthy tissue.
-For example. doctors may prescribe pembrolizumab, an anti-PD1 immunotherapy that was recently approved for advanced pancreatic tumors that have a defect in the ability to repair DNA.
+Targeted therapies pinpoint and kill cancer cells while avoiding healthy tissue.
+For example, doctors may prescribe pembrolizumab, an anti-PD1 immunotherapy that was recently approved for advanced pancreatic tumors that have a defect in the ability to repair DNA.